argumentcomputer/user-manual/src/07-reference.md

 `(char x)` tries to convert `x` to a character.
 Can be used with integers.
 Returns `<Err CantCastToChar>` if the types are incompatible.

+A char can store 32-bits of data, and this conversion truncates 64-bit integers into its 32 least significant bits.

 ```
 user> (char 0x41)
 [2 iterations] => 'A'